philippbayer/flatland-plots/README.md

 ## Description ##

 A couple of scripts to help inhabitants of Spaceland imagine the two-dimensional world as described in [Edwin Abbott's Flatland] [1].
-All view-points are initaliazed to the viewpoint of an inhabitant of Flatland.
+All view-points are initialized to the viewpoint of an inhabitant of Flatland.

 [1]: https://en.wikipedia.org/wiki/Flatland